BPSCHMCA/N26-Coding-Test/README.md

 All BigDecimal values always contain exactly two decimal places and use `HALF_ROUND_UP` rounding. eg: 10.345 is returned as 10.35, 10.8 is returned as 10.80

-#### DELETE /transactions
+#### DELETE: /transactions
-This endpoint causes all existing transactions to be deleted
+This endpoint causes all existing transactions to be deleted.

 The endpoint should accept an empty request body and return a 204 status code.